chris-alex-p/draf-data-clean-transform/README.md

 ## Cleaning And Transforming Dutch Horse Racing Data (Written In RMarkdown)
 I have downloaded a lot of dutch harness racing results from [ndr.nl](https://ndr.nl/) with a script written in python (see [here](https://github.com/chris-alex-p/draf-ndr-scraper)).
-Now the goal is to take a closer look at the data: Filtering out faulty data and making useful transfomations to make a further analysis easier.
+Now the goal is to take a closer look at the data and prepare it for further analysis: Cleaning and filtering out faulty data and making useful transfomations.

 ## Usage
 Just use the clean_transform.Rmd file with RStudio in combination with the data-folder (that contains the previously downloaded data).